SecuritySynapse/program-tracing-starter/writing/reflection.md

 conducting this experiment.
 Please note that the course instructor will display some student takeaways on the course web site and use them to facilitate follow-on discussions during the class and laboratory sessions.

+_Reminder: Clearly summarize the key takeaways from this security survey project._